top of page

 Background

-Today, I offer care rooted in those ancestral teachings — especially in a time when many birth systems prioritize speed and control over presence and listening.
+Today, I offer care rooted in those ancestral teachings — especially in a time when the culture around birth has prioritized speed and control over presence and listening.
 The rising mortality and cesarean rates I see both in my homelands and here in Washington are not just numbers — they are reminders of what happens when we lose connection to relationship-centered care.

 In my practice, I center your voice, your experience, and your wisdom.